 A brand learns as it grows and uses its knowledge to improve customer engagement.
-Netflix demonstrates intelligence about viewing habits by not only making show recommendations, but also creating proprietary programing based on audience preferences.
+Netflix demonstrates intelligence about viewing habits by not only making show recommendations, but also creating proprietary programming based on audience preferences.
 Netflix is famous for creating blockbuster hits based on people’s affinity for certain actors and themes.

 A brand tailors how it acts, feels and looks according to the user or context.
 For example, YouTube adapts depending on a user’s account.
 The YouTube Kids interface, for instance, recognizes the age of the user and offers icons instead of text navigation and plays only family-friendly content.

 The most relevant brands are not the job of marketing or the digital team.
 The most relevant brands rely on employees understanding, believing in, and delivering the brand purpose and promise.
 Doing so requires creating the right set of stories, symbols, rituals, and beliefs that establish the desired mindsets and behaviors in an organization.

 Putting these principles into action requires a relevance strategy.
 Solving for relevance helps the brand develop the mechanisms it needs to engage, adapt and evolve over time.
 And for those brands that execute successfully, this strategy helps drive faster, more profitable growth.

 Learn more about how Prophet is building relevance through living experiences.